Alternate Blood Hunter

 3rd-level Order of the Pale Moon feature

-Your lycanthropy heightens your primal senses.
-When you make a Wisdom (Perception) or Wisdom (Survival) check that is based on your sense of hearing, sight, or smell, you gain a bonus to your roll equal to one roll of your Rite Die.
+Your lycanthropy heightens your senses.
+Whenever you make a Perception or Survival check based on your sense of sight, hearing, or smell, you add your Rite Die to your roll.

 Lycan Warrior